coopcycle/coopcycle-docs/docs/_admin/pricing_rule.md

 | SUBTOTAL| Sum of all Rules per point and all preceding rules per order | Sum of all preceding Rules per point |

-- **Price by ranges** : A price per kilometer, kilogram, or volume unit
+- **Price by ranges**: A price per kilometre, kilogram, or volume unit
 - **Price per package**: A price per package